This story was originally published on July 9th, 2019

 Best Practices: How to Do it Right

-To think about what good service trainings look like, first think about what the worst service interactions look like: typically, they involve some amount of aggression, whether active or passive, coming from one party or both.
-The best service trainings help workers allocate their energy more stably, not only giving them more resilience and patience, but allowing them to project energy that minimizes conflict and address it when it does occur.
+To think about what good service training looks like, first think about the worst service interactions: typically, they involve some amount of aggression, whether active or passive, coming from one party or both.
+The best service training helps workers allocate their energy more stably, giving them more resilience and patience and allowing them to project energy that minimizes conflict and addresses it when it does occur.

-Aside from the usual troubleshooting service tips and courtesy guidelines that most service trainings offer, Kline believes that ergonomics and conscious body language have enormous power to foster positive service interactions.
+Aside from the usual troubleshooting service tips and courtesy guidelines that most service training offers, Kline believes that ergonomics and conscious body language have enormous power to foster positive service interactions.

-“People get lost in the idea of hospitality training as the knowledge service workers provide and the way they speak to people,” she says.
+“People get lost in the idea of hospitality training as the knowledge service workers provide and how they speak to people,” she says.
 “They often don’t acknowledge that most of our interactions happen on a subconscious physical level with our body language.
-A good customer service training should involve ways in which to better inhabit your body so that you can respond to situations in an intuitive and natural way.”
+Good customer service training should involve ways to better inhabit your body so that you can respond to situations intuitively and naturally.”

-Kline believes that service trainings should be broken up into different modules, one covering all of the basics like menu, general service style, harassment policy, and troubleshooting, and one about how to posture your body in a way that allows you to feel comfortable, confident, and resilient over the course of a week.
+Kline believes that service training should be broken up into different modules, one covering all of the basics like menu logistics, general service style, harassment policy, and troubleshooting, and one about how to posture your body in a way that allows you to feel comfortable, confident, and resilient at work.

-“One of the things that I like most about ergonomics and posture is that you aren’t focusing on the interaction with the customer, you’re focusing on your interaction with yourself and your environment,” she says.
+“One of the things that I like most about ergonomics and posture is that you aren’t focusing on the interaction with the customer; you’re focusing on your interaction with yourself and your environment,” she says.
 “You’re checking in with yourself and making sure you’re relaxed.
-When we work with our bodies, it’s very easy to internalize physical tension into emotional tension and create bad interactions, and vice versa.”
+When we work with our bodies, it’s very easy to internalize physical tension into emotional tension, creating bad interactions, and vice versa.”

 Rogers strongly believes in the principle of nonverbal hospitality as well.

-Rogers also notes that nonverbal hospitality doesn’t mean smiling, rather, “it means being aware of how you move through a space and how your movements affect those around you.”
+Rogers also notes that nonverbal hospitality doesn’t mean smiling; “it means being aware of how you move through a space and how your movements affect those around you.”

-He also says that empowerment is key: Not only should service trainings help workers avoid burnout, they should also set them up for growth, whether in the company or outside of it.
+They also say empowerment is critical: not only should service training help workers avoid burnout, but it should also set them up for growth, whether in the company or outside.

-Equipped with the proper tools, baristas can not only give consistently excellent service, they can have a consistently fulfilling experience serving others.
-Bad service doesn’t happen in a vacuum; it comes from systemic issues of disempowerment and discomfort on both of sides of the counter that can and should be resolved with thoughtful systems, communication, and training.
-With positive experiences on both sides of the bar, workers and customers alike will keep coming back day after day, making hospitality a worthy investment of any café’s time, energy, and money.
+Equipped with the proper tools, baristas can give consistently excellent service and have a consistently fulfilling experience serving others.
+Lousy service doesn’t happen in a vacuum; it comes from systemic disempowerment and discomfort on both sides of the counter that can and should be resolved with thoughtful systems, communication, and training.
+With positive experiences on both sides of the bar, workers and customers alike will return daily, making hospitality training a worthy investment of any café’s time, energy, and money.